patarapolw/make-pdf/README.md

 ## Page breaks

-Page breaks are possible via merging multiple PDF's.

-### Hello `Hopding/pdf-lib`
+Try `<!-- pdf-break -->`.

+## Centering

+Simply wrap in `<div class="pdf-center"></div>`.

+If you want to render markdown inside it, leave a blank line just after-div-open and before-div-end.
+(Markdown-it did this way.
+Maybe it is based on CommonMark?)

+## HTML, Markdown, PDF, and other assets' merging

-This is all possible because of <https://github.com/Hopding/pdf-lib>.
+This is possible because of <https://github.com/Hopding/pdf-lib>.

 ![pdf-lib logo](https://raw.githubusercontent.com/Hopding/pdf-lib-docs/master/assets/logo-full.svg?sanitize=true)